danielbodnar/awesome-stars/README.md

 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 - [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Scalable Postgres for stream processing, analytics, and management.
 KsqlDB and Apache Flink alternative. 🚀 10x more productive. 🚀 10x more cost-efficient.
 - [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
 Built on top of popular and modern tech
-- [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from website
+- [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
+Matomo lets you easily collect data from websites & apps and visual
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 - [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.